 - a.
-A list of recommended recovery support services and providers of the recommended services; - b.
-The number of outreach activities conducted; - c.
-The number of people in recovery reached; - d.
-The number of listening events/meetings conducted; - e.
-The number of technical assistance activities provided; - f.
-Completed sustainability plan for each center. - C. Provide a peer support specialist training recovery coach curriculum - 1.
-The Executive Director shall, in conjunction with the Contractor's Board, oversee the implementation/offering of a recovery coach curriculum for peers and advocates, the focus of which is on SUD. - a.
+Submission of solicitation materials, including scoring processes and award criteria. - b.
+Submission of applications, scores and recommendations for funding no later than January 31, 2023. - c.
+A list of recommended recovery supports and services to be provided at the newly identified recovery community center(s). - d.
+The number of people in recovery reached. - e.
+The number of technical assistance and mentoring activities provided to the recovery community centers. - D. Provide a peer support specialist training recovery coach curriculum - 1.The Executive Director shall, in conjunction with the Contractor's Board, oversee the implementation/offering of a recovery coach curriculum for peers and advocates, the focus of which is on SUD. - a.
 The Contractor shall continue to provide the CCAR Recovery Coach Academy.

 - a.
 The number of peers trained; - b.
-The number of trainers trained and certified. - D. Conduct recovery messaging trainings and other educational endeavors to reduce stigma, promote health and wellness, as well as sustainable recovery. - 1.
-The Contractor staff shall conduct, as well as partner to facilitate, recovery messaging trainings, advocacy and educational endeavors to reduce stigma and discrimination associated with substance use and promote multiple pathways to sustained recovery, health and wellness. - a.
-The Contractor shall promote and provide recovery messaging training and other training specified in this contract. - b.
-The Contractor shall develop policy and advocacy strategies regarding substance use disorders for targeted audiences. - c.
+The number of trainers trained and certified. - E. Conduct recovery messaging trainings and other educational endeavors to reduce stigma, promote health and wellness, as well as sustainable recovery. - 1.The Contractor staff shall conduct, as well as partner to facilitate, recovery messaging trainings, advocacy and educational endeavors to reduce stigma and discrimination associated with substance use, including the Capital Area Recovery Rally, and promote multiple pathways to sustained recovery, health and wellness. - a.
+The Contractor shall promote and provide recovery messaging training and other training specified in this contract.
+The list of training events and frequency for each is noted below. - b.
+The Contractor shall promote and host the Capital Area Recovery Rally during the month of September 2022, which may be a live, in-person event or virtual,

+- depending upon guidance and the potential need for continued safety precautions due to COVID-19. - c.
 The Contractor shall provide media, marketing, outreach and advocacy assistance for recovery and other events. - d.
 The Contractor shall assist communities and organizations in advocacy and educational efforts to reduce stigma and discrimination associated with substance use. - e.
 The Contractor shall ensure that resources listed on its website are clear and updated monthly. - f.
 The Contractor shall ensure that web content is accessible 24x7.
 In the event of a website crash, the site shall be operational and available within 24 hours of the crash.

 - a.
 The number of recovery messaging trainings provided; - b.
 The number of trainings/other events facilitated with other partners; - c.
 The number of people accessing training; - d.
 Completed policy and communications strategies; - e.
-Resources listed on the Contractor's website are clear and updated monthly; and f.
-Web content accessible 24x7; in the event of a website crash, the site is operational and available within 24 hours of the crash.
+Resources listed on the Contractor's website are clear and updated monthly; and - f.
+Web content accessible 24x7; in the event of a website crash, the sit e is operational and available within 24 hours of the crash.